Back

 👉 For more information check out our visa article series, starting with Japan Visa Basics for New Property Owners.

-❓ What’s the Long-Term Value of Buying an Akiya in the GTA?
+❓ What’s the Long-Term Value of Buying an Akiya in the Greater Tokyo Area?

 • 🔒 Future-proof living: Owning outright reduces financial stress, perfect for retirement or semi-nomadic lifestyles.